ArashSaeidpour/arashsaeidpour.github.io/index.md

 ## [Odum School of Ecology Coauthorship Graph][104]

-<sub> This is part II of the project that I did to help strategic planing committee of the Odum School of Ecology to develop long-term and short-term hiring plans based on department's current research strengths and future aspirations.
+<sub> This is part 2 of the project that I did to help strategic planing committee of the Odum School of Ecology develop long-term and short-term hiring plans based on department's current research strengths and future aspirations.
 I was tasked to cluster department's faculty based on their publications.
 In [part I][102] of this project I did hierarchical analysis to group faculty into distinct clusters representing their sub-field of research.
 In this notebook, I will be describing how I made a "Coauthorship graph" to demonstrate research collaboration among faculty of the department.<sub>

 [![homepage][103]{:height="30%" width="30%" style="display: block; margin: 0 auto" }][104]